 5. When on the trail stay well hydrated, and drink an electrolyte replacement instead of plain water.
 Over the years I’ve tried many, most taste horrible and are ridiculously expensive.
-I’ve gone back to Gatorade, it tastes better, is cheap, and it works for me.
+I’ve gone back to Gatorade, it tastes better, is cheap, and works for me.

 6. Bring enough energy bars (again, most taste horrible) or trail mix to last the duration of your trip.
 It’s also a good idea to pack a few special treats to break up the monotony.

 7. Supplements are optional and subjective.
 I always take a B Complex supplement daily.
 I find it helps in converting nutrients into energy, but that’s just my opinion.

 I’ve recently started to add this extremely important topic to all of my hiking posts.
 Don’t even think about visiting backcountry areas unless you are prepared to strictly follow the guidelines of Leave No Trace (LNT).

 All national parks and wilderness areas throughout the world are under incredible pressure from growing amounts of visitors.
 Please do your part to help preserve these precious areas for future generations!